 Outlining: the Strategy that Turns Dreams into Books

-So let’s talk about that.
+So let’s talk about how to get started.
 As a developmental book editor who helps authors facing this challenge, I assure you the correct place to start is with an outline.
 No, it’s not with transcripts of your talks.
 It’s also not with a blank piece of paper where you spontaneously start writing out your thoughts with no plan in place.

 Those avenues seem appealing at first glance, but they create problems up the road and defeat a would-be author with overwhelm.
 With transcripts, you’ll find yourself inundated in repetition and tangents (perfectly acceptable in public speaking, but anathema in writing).
 With spontaneous, unplanned writing, you’ll find yourself going in circles after a while, repeating yourself, forgetting things you meant to include, unable to find the right spot to insert what you feel is missing.